Alert Level 3

 We are constructing a new rising sewer main for the Wellington CBD.

 The rising main (pipe which conveys sewage under pressure from a pumping station) will be constructed from the Whitmore and Featherston intersection up Whitmore and Bowen Street to connect to the main interceptor sewer outside the Bowen Campus.
-Starting in August the works are expected to continue for six months.
+Some additional infrastructure upgrades needed in the area will also be incorporated.
+Starting in August 2020 the works are expected to be completed in July 2021.